Introduction To Tummy Tuck / Abdominoplasty

 2 weeks after surgery, one of our trained staff will see you and check on your progress.
 Your surgery will see you after 6 weeks for a follow-up and (if necessary) for subsequent appointments until you are fully recovered.
 These follow-ups are standard and will be provided at no extra cost.

 In the unlikely event of a problem, we will make arrangements for you to be seen by trained staff, and if needed, by the surgeon who performed the procedure.
-As all our surgeons live and work in the area, it is always possible to see your surgeon at short notice.
+As all our surgeons live and work in the local area, it is always possible to see your surgeon at short notice.
 Our surgeons don’t leave the country or local area after performing the surgery.
 On the rare instance that a surgeon has to leave for other commitments, we will always arrange for another trained plastic surgeon from our team to provide you with comprehensive care.

 In the unlikely event of a complication directly related to your surgery, we would always provide or arrange further surgery and/or treatment at no extra cost for up to 1 year.